Doghouse-Mike/my-notes/content/Merlin's Wisdom.md

 — Horace, *Ars Poetica* (18 BC), CCCXXXV.
 Reported in Hoyt's New Cyclopedia Of Practical Quotations (1922), p.
 10-11.

-Advice is what we ask for when we already know the answer but wish we didn't...
+Advice is what we ask for when we already know the answer but wish we didn't…

 —Erica Jong, *How to Save Your Own Life* (1977).